pygsflow/pygsflow/README.md

 ## Running Autotests Locally
 pyGSFLOW uses github actions CI to automatically test code for each commit and pull request.
 These tests can also be run locally.
-To run tests locally from the pygsflow root directory, open a command prompt, anaconda prompt, or terminal window:
+To run tests locally, navigate to pygsflow's root directory, open a command prompt, anaconda prompt, or terminal window:

 with nosetests:
 ```